Nikoraito/3var/README.md

 # 3var
-A Collection of 3var applications
+A Collection of 3var applications and extensions

 https://esolangs.org/wiki/3var